SiteMap Close

 Vision

-About the New System for the School of Pharmaceutical Sciences
+About the System of the School of Pharmaceutical Sciences

-Pharmaceutical Sciences affect both life sciences and physical sciences, and focus on the study to explore a wide range of human health and diseases.
-This includes developing new medicines to improve health, alongside encouraging the correct use of drugs.
+Pharmaceutical sciences span both life and physical sciences, focusing on the study of human health and disease.
+This includes the development of new medicines and the promotion of their appropriate use.

 The School of Pharmaceutical Sciences

 The Department of Medicinal Sciences offers fundamental studies such as chemical pharmaceutical science, physical pharmaceutical science, biological pharmaceutical science, environmental pharmaceutical science, and medical pharmaceutical science.
 Students will take those subjects associating with one another, and master advanced knowledge and techniques about them.
 While students take an interdisciplinary approach, they are also required to master their specialty.
 It is not sufficient for researchers to simply acquire knowledge; they must also develop the abilities to actively find and solve problems.
-Therefore the Department of Medicinal Sciences offers various educational programs to gain such abilities.
-The curriculum for the undergraduate program prepares students with the fundamental knowledge necessary to become pharmaceutical researchers and leaders because we have a curriculum designed for those who wish to continue to study in the Master's program.
+Therefore, the Department of Medicinal Sciences offers various educational programs to gain such abilities.
+The curriculum for the undergraduate program prepares students with the fundamental knowledge necessary to become pharmaceutical researchers and leaders.
 However, completing the undergraduate program is not enough to gain problem finding and solving skills.
-It is necessary to enhance and develop the abilities through advanced education and research in the Master's or Doctoral programs.
+We have a curriculum designed for those who wish to continue to study in the Master's program.
+We strongly encourage students to enhance and develop the abilities through advanced education and research in the Master's or Doctoral programs.

 As mentioned above, a characteristic of our educational program is to learn basic subjects such as chemistry, biology, and other subjects in the context of human bodies, diseases, and medicines.
 During this program, students will undertake a foundational education for three years, and will work on a thesis to gain applied skills during the fourth year.
 When students begin their graduation thesis, they will be assigned to a laboratory to help improve problem-solving skills and experience cutting-edge research under experienced faculty members.
 In the first three years of the foundational education, students are required to take lectures in chemical, physical, biological, environmental, and medical sciences that are related to medicinal sciences to master basic skills to deal with diverse and advanced medicinal sciences and biological sciences.
 Additionally, we offer a course to train students to become pharmaceutical organic chemists or pharmaceutical biological scientists.
 Consequently, we have a variety of curriculums designed to cultivate human resources with distinctive characteristics.